Fix OpenClaw Discord Errors: Intents, Permissions, and Silent Bots

 }

-The bot was removed from the server but OpenClaw still has config for it.
-Remove the guild ID from your guilds array or ignore the error if you plan to re-invite the bot later.
+Your bot was kicked from that server but your config still lists the guild ID.
+Either remove the guild ID from your guilds array in config, or ignore the error if you're planning to re-invite the bot.

 {